archipelagoing/Situationion/README.md

 <figure>
   <img src="figures/SharedPcaCatSat.png" width="650">
   <figcaption>
-    <b>Figure 2.</b> PCA trajectory reveals structured representational geometry for the sentence "The cat sat on the mat. "
+    <b>Figure 2.</b> PCA projection of token representations across transformer layers.
+Early-layer representations are diffuse and weakly organized, mid-layer representations form structured and well-separated clusters, and late-layer representations exhibit convergence toward task-specific encoding.
+This progression indicates the emergence of a structured semantic regime in mid-layers, consistent with the SituatiONION hypothesis.
   </figcaption>
 </figure>